Laragear/EmailLogin/README.md

 ];
 ```

 This named route is linked in the email, which contains the view form to log in the user.
-We won't log him in directly because some mail clients will prefetch / preload the login link and may log him in by accident.

 ### Throttle